PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 ![Figure 5-4: Author's image with pose](images/chap5-post-estimation.png "Figure 5-4: Pose estimation of Author cheering for you")

-## H2: Image Captioning and labelling
+## H2: Image Captioning and Labeling

 This is a very exciting development in the world of deep learning.
 It combines two areas, namely computer vision and natural language process (NLP).
 The task is to generate human readable labels given an image.
 It can be used to convert images into textual features and answer arbitrary questions about objects in the image.
 It can be used as an assistive technology for visually impaired persons.
 Applications are endless.
 This is a very complex field that is an active area of research.
 ![Figure 5-5: Image captioning from Google AI Blog](images/chap5-google-ai-blog-image-caption.png "Figure 5-5: Image captioning from Google AI Blog")
 Source: https://ai.googleblog.com/2016/09/show-and-tell-image-captioning-open.html